awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 For help with the `npm init` command and the `package.json` file, see [Working with package\.json](https://docs.npmjs.com/getting-started/using-a-package.json) on the npm website\.

-From the IDE, invoke the local version of the Lambda function, as described in [Invoke a Lambda Function](#lambda-functions-invoke)\.
-Deploy the function as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), and then invoke the remote version of the function\.
+From the IDE, invoke the local version of the Lambda function, as described in [Invoke a Lambda function](#lambda-functions-invoke)\.
+Deploy the function as described in [Upload code for a Lambda function](#lambda-functions-upload-code), and then invoke the remote version of the function\.
 The local and remote versions of the function should work as expected\.

 To depend on a pip package from a Python Lambda function, use for example the Python `import` statement\.
 Then use pip to install the related pip package in the environment **one directory above** the directory that contains the function code\.
-When you deploy the Lambda function as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), AWS Cloud9 deploys both the function and its related packages to Lambda\.
+When you deploy the Lambda function as described in [Upload code for a Lambda function](#lambda-functions-upload-code), AWS Cloud9 deploys both the function and its related packages to Lambda\.

 To demonstrate, the following example Python Lambda function code depends on the `requests` package to make an HTTP request and then return information about the related HTTP response\.